tjvantoll/www.tjvantoll.com/_posts/2017-06-02-technical-writing-tips.md

 This doesn’t mean that you need to explain every single concept you use and every line of code you write.
 But it does mean that you should try to constantly read your writing from a beginner’s perspective, and provide context as necessary.

-One technique I frequently use is providing quick asides for readers that may want more details on topics that aren’t the focus of the article.
+One technique I frequently use is quick asides for readers that need more information on a topics that isn’t the focus of the article.
 For example, I commonly include statements like the following.

-> **NOTE**: The `() => {}` syntax in following code are JavaScript arrow functions, which are fairly new to the JavaScript language.
+> **NOTE**: The `() => {}` syntax in the following code is a JavaScript arrow function, which is fairly new to the JavaScript language.
 If you’re looking for more detail on what JavaScript arrow functions are and how they work, check out the [Mozilla Developer Network’s article on the topic](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions).

 These asides are a great way to direct readers to relevant material without messing with the main flow of your article.
 You can use this same technique for introducing prerequisties at the beginning of your article.
 For instance, an advanced NativeScript article might include the following warning right at the beginning.

 > **NOTE**: This article assumes you have some basic knowledge of what [NativeScript](https://www.nativescript.org/) is and how it works.
 If you’re new to NativeScript, start by going through the [framework’s getting started guide](http://docs.nativescript.org/).

 Overall the most important thing to keep in mind is you should always try to interpret what you write from other people’s perspective.
-And because that can be difficult, another thing you can try is running your writing by other people.
+And because that can be difficult, another thing you can try is having others actually reader your work.

 ## Tip #4: Get honest feedback